Fun Ideas For Getting Your Class Excited About Learning Adjectives

 You’ll need:

 In this activity, your students will try to describe a small item hidden in a brown paper bag.
-Students should feel the item through the bag, but not peek inside the bag.
+Students should feel the item through the bag, but not peek into the bag.

 You can model the activity by quickly passing around a sample bag as your class brainstorms descriptors for the sample mystery item together.
 Doing a sample bag together before passing out individual bags can give you a chance to model your expectations.